Flavin group

-The flavin group is capable of undergoing oxidation-reduction reactions, and can accept either one electron in a two-step process or two electrons at once.
+Flavins (from Latin flavus, "yellow") refers generally to the class of organic compounds generally derived from isoalloxazine by varying the R group shown:Flavins have extensive reduction-oxidation chemistry, and are named for the characteristic yellow color they exhibit in certain oxidation states.
+Their importance derives from biology: flavins are ubiquitous cofactors for biochemical redox reactions, particularly the electron transport chain.

+Despite the lexicographic similarity, flavins are chemically and biologically distinct from the flavanoids and flavonols.

+Redox properties

+Isoalloxazine is a chemically-aromatic compound with multiple rings and quinone-like oxygenation.
+It, and the flavins in general, are thus capable of undergoing single-electron oxidation-reduction reactions.
 Reduction is made with the addition of hydrogen atoms to specific nitrogen atoms on the isoalloxazine ring system:

 Equilibrium between the oxidized (left) and totally reduced (right) forms of flavin.

 In aqueous solution, flavins are yellow-coloured when oxidized, taking a red colour in the semi-reduced anionic state or blue in the neutral (semiquinone) state, and colourless when totally reduced.
 The oxidized and reduced forms are in fast equilibrium with the semiquinone (radical) form, shifted against the formation of the radical: